RMRRailfanner/Group-Participation-Guidelines/README.md

 **Violent Content/Gore - Content featuring graphic violence or gore is prohibited, including:**
 - **Disturbing images depicting violent acts or gore**
 - **Videos showcasing violent incidents**

-**Terrorism/Violent Extremism - Our Community has a zero-tolerance policy for Terrorism/Violent Extremism. any content promoting or glorifying such acts is not tolerated, including:**
-- **Depictions of or support for terrorist or extremist attacks**
-- **Depictions of or support for the leaders or representatives of terrorist or extremist organizations**
-- **Sharing the slogans, images, flags, manifestos, or icons of terrorist or extremist organizations, either in whole or in readily identifiable part**
-- **References to the ideologies, messages, or strategies of terrorist and extremist organizations**
-- **Expressing support, condoning, or glorifying terrorist extremist ideologies or actions**
-- **Recruiting membership for a terrorist or extremist organization, or encouraging others to look up such information**
-- **Fundraising for terrorist or extremist organizations, people, or supporting groups**
-- **Expressing support, condoning, or glorifying mass shootings and other acts of domestic terrorism or violent extremism**

 **Illegal Activities - Discussions or posts advocating illegal or regulated activities are strictly prohibited, including:**
 - **Controlled substances such pharmaceutical and recreational drugs, as well as as alcohol, tobacco, vaping, and their associated paraphernalia**